Temporomandibular Joint Syndrome (TMJ) (cont.)

 - In severe cases, surgery on the jaw or dental surgery may be necessary.

-- Prescription-strength pain medicines, muscle relaxers, or anti-inflammatory medications may be necessary.
+- Prescription-strength pain medicines, muscle relaxers, anti-inflammatory medications, or steroids may be necessary.

 WebMD Oral Health